acterglobal/zoe-relay/docs/architecture.md

 ## 🏗️ System Architecture

 Zoe is a secure messaging relay system built with a modular, multi-crate architecture.
-The system provides dual-layer security with QUIC transport and ed25519 cryptography.
+The system provides dual-layer security with QUIC transport and ML-DSA post-quantum cryptography.

 ### Core Components